 Mindful of markets and targeting responsible growth and resilient value chains, ÉLAN RDC works alongside actors throughout the value chain to ensure that interventions are inclusive in design and beneficial to all from end-to-end.

-In partnership with local, national, and international public and private sector actors, ÉLAN RDC’s Perennial Agricultureinterventions support smallholder farmers, Market Systems Change (MCS), capacity building, and value addition at each level through:
+In partnership with local, national, and international public and private sector actors, ÉLAN RDC’s Specialty Crops interventions support smallholder farmers, Market Systems Change (MSC), capacity building, and value addition at each level through:

 Production: Promoting improved methods, standards, and processes to ensure consistent quality and volume.